Effective February 25, 2015

 We use and disclose Personal Information only for the purposes that we have disclosed to you (unless these are obvious or within your reasonable expectation or otherwise permitted by law).

-Broadcom may automatically collect non-Personal Information relating to such matters as the total number of visits to this website, the number of visitors to each page of this website, the Internet Protocol (IP) addresses of our visitors, and the time spent on this website.
-We may use this information, which is collected and remains in aggregate form, to understand how our visitors use this website so that we can improve it.
+We may use this information, which is collected and remains in aggregate form, to understand how our visitors use this website so that we can provide you with a good experience when you browse our website, and also to improve the website.
 We may also use your IP address to help diagnose problems with our servers and for purposes of system administration.
-From time to time, we may share aggregated, non-Personal Information with our agents, business partners, consultants, or other third parties.
+From time to time, we may share such aggregated information, which does not identify any individual, with our agents, business partners, consultants, or other third parties.

 Broadcom is assessing available technology to respond to "do-not-track" browser signals; however, this website currently does not support those web browser settings.